Nahuel Pereyra

-Nahuel Pereyra (born 18 December 1991) is an Argentinean footballer who now plays for Estudiantes de Buenos Aires in his home country.
+Jonathan Nahuel Pereyra (born 18 December 1991) is an Argentine footballer who plays for Super League Kerala club Calicut.

 Career

-Pereyra started his senior career with Club Atlético Brown.
-After that, he played for Mons Calpe S.C.
-In 2019. he signed for Estudiantes de Buenos Aires in the Argentinean Primera B Nacional, where he has made twelve appearances and scored one goal.
+Pereyra started his senior career with Brown de Adrogué.
+After that, he played for Mons Calpe.
+In 2019 he signed for Estudiantes de Buenos Aires in the Argentinean Primera B Nacional, where he has made twelve appearances and scored one goal.